-First we were in 2007 when a friend gave us the gift of a weekend getaway to Avalon as a delayed honeymoon/anniversary/birthday present for Em.
-It was in January, and there was hardly anybody there, though the weather was really nice.
+We first visite Catalina in 2007 when a friend gave us the gift of a weekend getaway to Avalon as a delayed honeymoon/anniversary/birthday present for Em.
+It was in January, and there was hardly anybody there, though the weather was perfect.
 We wandered around town, did some hiking and had a great time.

 A year later, I got yet another free ride to Catalina, this time as a "thank you" from this really cool company I did a lot of work for.
 We had tickets to the island, but no accommodations, so we decided to stay two nights in Avalon's only campground, Hermit Gulch.
 It was November, there was even rain in the forecast, but we didn't care.

 Making reservations was easy, and according to the system, not one single other spot would be occupied.
 We could have gotten a yurt, but it was way too expensive, so we decided to set this up more or less as a backpacking trip.
 We even took trail food and decided to have only one dinner at some cheap restaurant.

 The ticket was for the Catalina Flyer, which operates out of Newport Beach and only to Avalon (the other company, Catalina Express, leaves from Long Beach and goes to both Avalon and Two Harbors).

 We had to get up really early to make it and beat traffic.
 It worked out OK, we were down at the boat in time, though a bit sleepy.
 The ride was pretty smooth this time, there was some dramatic fog off Avalon, but by the time we pulled into the harbor, most of it has already burned off.

 Before hiking to the campground, we got hiking permits for the next days.
 They are free, but mandatory for any day hikes outside of town and can be obtained at the Conservancy's office on the main promenade.